nyl-auster/okcdesign/README.md

 Visit admin/appearance/settings to enable or disable theme plugins for your subtheme.
 Technically, foundation itself is provided as a plugin, enabled by default.
+Thinks plugins as modules for a theme, adding features to the theme.

 REQUIREMENTS
 -------------